FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3-user-guide.md

 [Show same image with only change is the scale used]

+### Comparing to Unsharp Mask (USM) - Halos Free Sharpening

 ### Tips & Tricks

 There are some simple guidelines to keep in order to maximize the effectiveness of using [Fixel Detailizer 3][98]:

  *	Make sure that the sum of the Boosting Slider doesn't go above ~400.
 This will ensure limited level of artifacts and halos.
  *	Usually you can push small details boosting level to higher values without any issues.
+ *	Intense boosting of Large Details can be used for *Pseudo HDR* effect with much less halos and more natural result then using *HiRaHiAm Sharpening* (High Radius, High Amplitude in USM).
+ *	When using high values one might want to use `Luminosity Mode` set to `OFF` in order to prevent reduction in saturation.
+In most cases one should set `Luminosity Mode` to `OFF` for no color shift and faster execution.

 ## Showcase